gauravcodepro/gauravcodepro/README.md

 #### Ruby gems: in development
 📋 fluxmodels: implementation of all flux models in ruby [fluxmodels](https://github.com/sablokgaurav/flux-models-ruby) \
 📋 alignruby: a ruby gem for graph building from the pacbio and pacbiohifi reads

-#### if you would like to sponsor to a course for developing my skills in the respective area, kindly let me know.